winlover32/HoneygainPot/Docs/Debug.md

 ```

 > [!TIP]
-> Ask GitHub, idk how to fix this
+> Ask GitHub; I don't know how to fix this

 ### Error code 4